 You've probably come across

-some new music while in quarantine.
+some new music recently.
 Talk about any music or artists you've discovered.
 Is there an album you're stuck on?
 Share it!
 You might get some awesome new music suggestions from others, as well.
 18 Virtual Room Tours

 The cool thing about having